The Macintosh Color Classic

 Here are some other interesting mods I’ve come across online:

 - Increasing the internal display to 640×480 – a fairly common hack for Mystic-upgraded Color Classics.
+This is requires some re-soldering and hardware modification, so it’s not for the faint of heart.

 - The “Takky” upgrade which introduces a Power PC board into the Classic (with a ton of modification!)